UNEARTHING THE PAST SINCE 1900

 Join the Classical Association of Scotland online this summer to explore the world of ancient languages including Sumerian, Hurrian, Ugaritic, Hebrew, and more!
 Courses range in experience from beginner to advanced in both Latin and Greek.
 Registration closes May 28th!
 For more information, click the link in our bio.

-Registration is NOW OPEN!
-Join our first-ever Friends of ASOR tour in Chicago on September 18 and 19 for an exclusive behind-the-scenes experience.
+Registration is now half full for the first Friends of ASOR tour in Chicago!
+Join us on September 18 and 19 for an exclusive behind-the-scenes experience.
 We will be kicking off our two-day jaunt with the grand opening of a special exhibit on Megiddo at the iconic Institute for the Study of Ancient Cultures, followed by walking tours, and day two will be full of visits to the Greek, Roman, and Egyptian galleries at the impressive Art Institute of Chicago and the renowned Field Museum of Natural History, home to the largest and most complete Tyrannosaurus rex skeleton.
 Registration and details can be found at the link in our bio!

 When the Assyrian king Sennacherib was assassinate